mbyleen/aws-iam-auto-remediation/README.md

 --statement-id AllowCloudWatchEventsToInvoke \
 --action 'lambda:InvokeFunction' \
 --principal events.amazonaws.com \
---source-arn
+--source-arn \
 arn:aws:events:us-east-1:123456789012:rule/DetectAddUserToGroupCalls
 ```

-With all of these elements set up, instances of a user adding themself to a group will be automatically detected and remediated.
+With all of these elements set up, instances of a user adding themself to a group will be automatically detected and reversed.